Moran models and Wright--Fisher diffusions with selection and mutation in a one-sided random environment: Description of the model and main results

 The aim of this section is to relate the type-$0$ frequency process $X$ to the ASG.
-We start with an heuristic reasoning that leads to the definitions of the killed ASG in the annealed and quenched case respectively.
-Let us assume that the proportion of fit individuals at time $0$ is equal to $x\in[0,1]$.
-Conditionally on $X(T)$, the probability of sampling independently $n$ unfit individuals at time $t$ equals $(1-X(T))^n$.
-Now, consider the annealed ASG associated to the $n$ sampled individuals in $[0,T]$ and assign randomly types independently to each line present in the ASG at time $\beta=T$ according to the initial distribution $(x,1-x)$.
-In the absence of mutations, the $n$ sampled individuals are unfit if and only if all the lines in the ASG at time $\beta=T$ are assigned the unfit type (since at any selective event a fit individual can only be replaced by another fit individual).
-Therefore, if $R(T)$ denotes the number of lines present in the ASG at time $\beta=t$, then conditionally on $R(T)$, the probability that the $n$ sampled individuals are unfit is $(1-x)^{R(T)}$.
-We would then expect to have Mutations determine the types of some of the lines in the ASG even before we assign types to the lines at time $T$.
-Hence, we can pruned away from the ASG all the sub-ASGs arising from a mutation event.
-If in the pruned ASG there is a line ending in a beneficial mutation, then we can infer that at least one of the sampled individuals has the fit type.
-If all the lines end up in a deleterious mutation, then we can infer directly that all the sampled individuals are unfit.
-In the remaining case, the sampled individuals are all unfit if and only if all the lines present at time $T$ in the pruned ASG are assigned the unfit type.
-This motivates the following definition.
+To this end, {assume} that the proportion of fit individuals at time $0$ is equal to $x\in[0,1]$.
+Conditionally on $X(T)$, the probability of sampling independently $n$ unfit individuals at time $T$ equals $(1-X(T))^n$.
+Now, consider the annealed ASG associated to the $n$ sampled individuals in $[0,T]$ and assign randomly types independently to each line in the ASG at time $\beta=T$ according to the initial distribution $(x,1-x)$.
+In the absence of mutations, the $n$ sampled individuals are unfit if and only if all the lines in the ASG at time $\beta=T$ are assigned the unfit type (because at any selective event a fit individual can only be replaced by another fit individual).
+Therefore, if $R(T)$ denotes the number of lines present in the ASG at time $\beta=T$, then conditionally on $R(T)$, the probability that the $n$ sampled individuals are unfit is $(1-x)^{R(T)}$.
+We would then expect to have Mutations determine the types of some of the lines in the ASG even before we assign types to the lines at time $\beta=T$.
+Hence, we can prune away from the ASG all the sub-ASGs arising from a mutation event.
+If in the pruned ASG there is a line ending in a beneficial mutation, we can infer that at least one of the sampled individuals is fit.
+If all the lines end up in a deleterious mutation, we can infer directly that all the sampled individuals are unfit.
+In the remaining case, the sampled individuals are all unfit if and only if all the lines present at time $\beta=T$ in the pruned ASG are assigned the unfit type.
+We use this idea in Section \ref{s42} to construct for a given sample of the population at time $t=T$, branching-coalescing systems $\bar{\Gs}\defeq (\bar{\Gs}(\beta))_{\beta\geq 0}$ and $\bar{\Gs}_T^\om\defeq (\bar{\Gs}_T^\om(\beta))_{\beta\geq 0}$ in the annealed and quenched setting, respectively.
+Both processes have a cemetery state $\dagger$.
+The main feature of $\bar{\Gs}$ (resp. $\bar{\Gs}^\om_T$) is that for any $\beta\geq0$, the individuals in the sample are all unfit if and only if $\bar{\Gs}\neq \dagger$ (resp. $\bar{\Gs}^\om_T\neq \dagger$) and all the lines present at time $\beta$ in $\bar{\Gs}$ (resp. $\bar{\Gs}^\om_T$) are unfit.
+We refer to $\bar{\Gs}$ and $\bar{\Gs}^\om_T$ as the annealed and quenched killed ASG (k-ASG), respectively.